Morris Oxford MO

-Morris Oxford Series MO is an automobile produced by Morris Motors of the United Kingdom from 1948 to 1954.
+Morris Oxford Series MO is a car produced by Morris Motors of the United Kingdom from 1948 to 1954.
 It was one of several models to carry the Morris Oxford name between 1913 and 1971.

 Saloon

 After the Second World War the 13.5 fiscal horsepower Oxford MO had to replace the Ten horsepower series M, Morris's Twelve and Morris's Fourteen.
 It was announced along with the new 918cc Morris Minor and the 2.2-litre Morris Six MS on 26 October 1948 and was produced until 1954.
 The core design was shared with Nuffield Organization stable-mate Wolseley 4/50 which used a traditional grille and better finishes.

 Designed by Alec Issigonis, the Oxford, along with the Minor, introduced unit construction techniques such as Unibody construction even though it is not widely recognized as a true unibody car.
 Torsion bar front suspension was another novelty, and hydraulically operated 8-inch (200 mm) drum brakes were fitted all around.
 Under the bonnet, the MO was a step back in technology from the pre-war Ten.
 It used a side-valve straight-4 rather than the older overhead-valve unit.
 The single SU-carburetted engine displaced 1.5 L (1476 cc/90 in3) and with its output of 40.5 bhp at 4200 rpm could propel the car to 72 mph (116 km/h).
 In order to reduce noise, the crankshaft helical gear that drove the camshaft was steel and the camshaft gear was of resin-bonded fibre construction, rather than a steel-to-steel coupling.
 It was believed, surprisingly, that the steel gear wore out first over time.
 Replacement parts were sold as factory-matched pairs of wheels.
 The four-speed gearbox had a column gear change and steering was by rack and pinion.

-Interior fittings were reasonably comprehensive by the standards of the time, with a full width shelf under the dashboard and "useful pivoting ventilator panels" (hinged quarterlights) at the front edge of each of the front doors and a rear window blind included in the price.
+Interior fittings were reasonably comprehensive by the standards of the time, with a full-width shelf under the dashboard and "useful pivoting ventilator panels" (hinged quarterlights) at the front edge of each of the front doors and a rear window blind included in the price.
 Instrumentation included an oil pressure gauge, an ammeter and an electric clock.
 Also available, albeit at extra cost, was a heater.